Strategic Discovery — Market Insight

 Frequently Asked Questions

 We get asked a lot of questions, from “what is an industry analyst?” to “what do you do all day?” to “how can my firm interact with you?”.
-This is a first stab at giving some general answers, but please get in touch with us if you have specific questions!
+This FAQ gives some general answers, but please get in touch with us if you have specific questions!

 - What is an industry analyst?